nochadisfaction/pixelated/src/content/docs/index.md

 ---
-title: 'Documentation Index'
+title: "Documentation"
-subtitle: 'Tutorial with the Platform'
-description: 'Main documentation index for the platform'
-author: 'Pixelated Team'
+description: "Documentation is temporarily unavailable during deployment"
 pubDate: 2024-01-15
-lastModDate: 2024-01-15
+author: "System"
+tags: []
+draft: false
-toc: true
+toc: false
 share: false
-ogImage: false
-draft: false
 ---

-Welcome to the platform documentation.
-This section contains guides, tutorials, and reference materials to help you get the most out of the platform.

-## Tutorial

-- Quick Start Guide
-- Installation
-- Configuration

-## API Documentation
+# Documentation

-- API Overview
-- Authentication
-- Endpoints

-## Guides

-- User Guide
-- Developer Guide
-- Security Best Practices
+Documentation is being updated and will be available shortly.

-This is a placeholder file to prevent collection warnings during build.
+This is a temporary placeholder during the Azure deployment process.
+The full documentation will be restored after deployment.